RoxyRoninRain/RailVision/next_agent_prompt.md

 ## Current Objective
 We need to refined the **Styles Manager** UI and Data processing.
-*Note: Landing Page refined (Hero/Pricing copy updated, 'How It Works' removed).
-Contact & Legal pages live.*
+*Note: Landing Page fully refined ("Hook & Filter" copy, "Cost of Inaction" Pricing, "Community" section).
+Contact, Legal, and Pricing pages are live.
+Landing page background lightened for contrast.*

 ## Tasks
 Please execute the following updates in order: